 In light of all of the dangerous consequences of the tobacco industry's marketing practices, federal regulatory agencies have instituted new labeling practices.
 But Big Tobacco is fighting back.

 The tobacco industry and their high-powered lobbyists and bevy of attorneys are now suing the U.S. Food and Drug Administration (FDA), the agency responsible for regulating the industry.
 They are arguing that the agency's new rules monitoring the companies labeling practices overstep its authority and infringe upon their free speech.

 The new guidelines require the tobacco companies to subject their logos, packaging specifications, and their warning descriptions to a pre-approval process monitored by officials at the FDA.

 This isn't the first time Big Tobacco has butted heads with the administration.
 In 2011, some of the industry's largest companies collectively sued the FDA to block an order requiring packages of cigarettes to carry warning labels illustrating the dangers of smoking.

-Gordon & Doner's aggressive trial attorneys have obtained many successful verdicts in wrongful death cases.
+Gordon & Partners' aggressive personal injury attorneys have obtained many successful verdicts in wrongful death cases.
 If we are unable to recover anything for you, then we are paid nothing and we do not ask you to repay any of our costs.